donpepe0/linuxlessons/_pages/command-line/en/the-shell.md

 pete@icebox:/home/pete $
 ```

-Notice the $ at the end of the prompt?
-Different shells will have different prompts, in our case the $ is for a normal user using Bash, Bourne or Korn shell, you don't add the prompt symbol when you type the command, just know that it's there.
+Notice the `$` at the end of the prompt?
+Different shells will have different prompts, in our case the `$` is for a normal user using Bash, Bourne or Korn shell, you don't add the prompt symbol when you type the command, just know that it's there.

-Let’s start with a simple command, echo.
-The echo command just prints out the text arguments to the display.
+Let’s start with a simple command, `echo`.
+The `echo` command just prints out the text arguments to the display.

 `$ echo Hello World`